neam/yii-dna-deployment/README.md

 ## Interact with deployment

-SSH into the worker:

-    $(vendor/neam/yii-dna-deployment/util/tutum-ssh.sh)

-Copy paste the contents of deployments/{relevant-deployment}/.env into the SSH session.
+To SSH into the worker (replace `changeme` with the name of your stack that you want to interact with.):

+    export STACK_NAME=changeme
+    source deployments/$STACK_NAME/.env
+    source deploy/prepare.sh
+    vendor/neam/yii-dna-deployment/util/tutum-ssh.sh

+This will print out commands for preparing you worker container.

-You can then perform any of the below tasks.
+Log in, follow the instructions and you should be able to perform any of the below tasks.

 ### Reset the database

 Reset the database:

-    /app/bin/reset-db.sh
+    vendor/neam/yii-dna-pre-release-testing/shell-scripts/reset-db.sh

 ### Upload current media files to s3 public files bucket